TheTechRun/TTR-KensingtonExpert/README.md

 bash ~/.scripts/TTR-KensingtonExpert/saved-mappings/righty.sh
 ```

 #### b).
 Launch via rofi script.
-This will list all of our configurations in the `saved-mappings` directory so that you can switch them on the fly.
+This will list all of your configurations in the `saved-mappings` directory so that you can switch them on the fly.
 Example:
 ```
 bash ~/.scripts/TTR-KensingtonExpert/launch.sh